-Just down river from Lady Luck, lies the historic river town of McGregor.
+Just down river from Casino Queen, lies the historic river town of McGregor.
 Established in the early 1800's, the town is home to a variety of quaint shops, restaurants, lots of antiques to choose from, and even a local brewery.
 Ready for an ol' time shoot-out?
 Catch the re-enactment in front of "Uncle Sam's Saloon" on main street McGregor.

 In addition to breathtaking views of the Mississippi River, Pikes Peak State Park offers camping, hiking trails, picnic shelters and even a playground for youngsters of all ages - and admission to the park is free!